 You may wish to consider a formal complaint to the Raleigh Education Trust.

-An assessment of needs is where a written request is made by the child’s parent or the Provider with the support of unity Academy to the LA to formally identify the child’s needs.
+An assessment of needs is where a written request is made by the child’s parent or the Academy to the LA to formally identify the child’s needs.
 To have a formal assessment the child will have a level of need which is of significant cause for concern.
 Assessments involve the LA considering all of the evidence by working co-operatively with parents, the child’s setting and as appropriate, other agencies, in deciding whether a statutory assessment is necessary.

-The Nest staff are suitably qualified and passionate about their roles, they work alongside and under the direction of the SENCo Mrs Jackson.
-They are proactive as a team to ensure that they have regular up to date training and attend courses to ensure that they are able to deliver the best education and support for all children in the focus provision and the wider school.
+Dolphin staff are suitably qualified and passionate about their roles, they work alongside and under the direction of the SENCo.
+They are proactive as a team to ensure that they have regular up to date training and attend courses to ensure that they are able to deliver the best education and support for all children in the enhanced provision and the wider school.

-All the children that are in our focused provision are treated as individuals and are encouraged to work to their full potential.
+All the children in our enhanced provision are treated as individuals and encouraged to work to their full potential.

-This is done through individualised learning, through a bespoke creative Focus Provision curriculum.
+This is done through individualised learning, through a bespoke creative Enhanced Provision curriculum.
 Through our curriculum we aim to provide:

-• To equip the children with the necessary skills to become a celebrated individual, within the wider community.
+- To equip the children with the necessary skills to become celebrated individuals within the wider community.

-We use the children’s Education and Health Care Plans (EHCP’s) to support their longer-term outcomes, as well as the bespoke curriculum.
-We support the children with all their other needs, this includes their communication and language, we pride ourselves in being a total communication focus provision.
+We use the children’s Education and Health Care Plans (EHCPs) to support their longer-term outcomes, as well as the bespoke curriculum.
+We support the children with all their other needs, including their communication and language, we pride ourselves in being a total communication-enhanced provision.

-All children within The Nest are included within Ambleside Academy’s school life, they are part of shine assemblies, sports days, celebrations days, school trips and topic-based days.
+All children within Dolphin Pods are part of Ambleside Academy’s school life and community, they are part of shine assemblies, sports days, celebrations days, school trips and topic-based days.

-The school employs an intimate carer, who supports the toileting needs of children who are unable to do so themselves.
+The school employs a Wrap Around carer, who supports the toileting needs of children who are unable to do so themselves.
 They support children who for medical reasons are unable to manage their own toileting needs.

-The Intimate Carers can work alongside parents devise a toilet training programme.
+The Wrap Around carer can work with parents to devise a toilet training programme.
 Each child with a programme is reminded to toilet at several points during the day and is changed whenever necessary, using items provided by parents.

 This member of staff will also administer prescribed medication after written parental permission has been given.
 If the administration of medication is over a prolonged period of time, then a health care plan is written which outlines which medicine is to be taken and how often.
 This plan is signed by both school and the parents and each plan is reviewed on a regular basis.